emberjs/guides/source/localizable/tutorial/ember-data.md

 Ember Data requires you to define the structure of the data you wish to provide to your application by extending [`DS.Model`](http://emberjs.com/api/data/classes/DS.Model.html).

-You can generate a Ember Data Model using Ember CLI.
+You can generate an Ember Data Model using Ember CLI.
 We'll call our model `rental` and generate it as follows:

 ```shell